 Wednesday: Civitavecchia, Italy

-In this stop we decided to visit Rome, Italy with a taxi driver for 350€.
+At this stop, we decided to visit Rome, Italy with a taxi driver for 350€.
 The trip will take us the whole day, as Rome is located about one hour by car.
 The taxi driver took us to some of the biggest tourist attractions and even provided some historical background like a tour guide.
-We also visited Navona Square, Roman Forum, etc. but the best spot are the views over Rome from Giuseppe Garibaldi’s Square.
+We also visited Navona Square, Roman Forum, etc. but the best spots are the views over Rome from Giuseppe Garibaldi’s Square.

 Thursday: Naples/Capri, Italy

-Naples, Italy is quite chaotic city and it’s a bit complicated to move around in a wheelchair.
+Naples, Italy is quite a chaotic city and it’s a bit complicated to move around in a wheelchair.
 In the city center we visited Toledo Street, which was full of shops.
-The streets and sidewalks in Naples are made up of cobble stones, which can be hard to get around in a wheelchair so keep this in mind; a little patients is needed to explore this city.
+The streets and sidewalks in Naples are made up of cobblestones, which can be hard to get around in a wheelchair so keep this in mind; a little patience is needed to explore this city.
 There is a ferry which takes you to Capri, Italy.
 We’ve been told the ship is accessible, but not the island.